scenerystack/community/docs/reference/api/dot/MatrixOps3.md

 # MatrixOps3

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/dot/blob/main/js/MatrixOps3.js](https://github.com/phetsims/dot/blob/main/js/MatrixOps3.js) for the most up-to-date information.

 ## Overview

 Fast 3x3 matrix computations at the lower level, including an SVD implementation that is fully stable.